-June 2022 A provisional additional meeting of the Constitution and Ethics Committee in early June (only if option 3 is agreed) to agree specific recommendations, draft terms of reference and likely cost implications.
+4 July 2022 If Constitution and Ethics Committee wish to pursue Option 3, it needs to agree draft terms of reference for a governance review and likely cost implications.
 If agreed, to recommend to Full Council that it approves the commencement of a full governance review.
 July 2022 Full Council agrees to set up a formal full review of the governance arrangements and the appropriate forum for this.
 (Working Group etc).
 Briefing for all Councillors on potential options.
-August - November 2022 Working group meetings identifying the objectives to be achieved from new/different model, pros and cons, what works what doesn't work currently November/December 2022 Present findings and recommendations to the Constitution and Ethics Committee.
+August - November 2022 Working group meetings identifying the objectives to be achieved from new/different

+November/December 2022 model, pros and cons, what works what doesn't work currently Present findings and recommendations to the Constitution and Ethics Committee.
 Committee considers and makes recommendations to Full Council.
 December 2022 Council considers recommendations of Constitution and Ethics Committee and if approved, resolves to change its governance arrangements, to come into effect in May 2021, and to commence consultation on the proposed new framework for decision-making.
 January 2023 Constitution and Ethics Committee reviews consultation responses and recommends new final model to Full Council.
 Feb/March 2023 Full Council agrees new framework for decision-making to come into force in May 2023.